Owens Corning: 1935–1980

 Owens-Corning Fiberglas Company was formed in 1935 through a joint venture of Owens-Illinois and Corning Glass Works.
 It became a separate company in 1938 with its headquarters established in Toledo, Ohio.
 In 1938, the company sales reached $2.6 million.

 The company held its initial public offering on the New York Stock Exchange in 1952.
 In 1955, Owens-Corning purchased land for a research and testing facility near Granville, Ohio.
 Also in 1955, Owens-Corning made the first Fortune 500 company list.
 The company has been on the Fortune 500 list every year since its creation.

 In 1965, Owens-Corning Fiberglas Europe was formed.
-In 1966, Owens-Corning established a partnership with Armstrong Rubber Co. to produce fiberglas-reinforced automobile tires.
+In 1966, Owens-Corning established a partnership with Armstrong Rubber Co. to produce fiberglass-reinforced automobile tires.
 By 1971, Owens-Corning's annual revenue was over $500 million.
 In 1974, the company opened a temporary plant to produce insulation for the Trans-Alaska Pipeline System.
-In 1977, Owens-Corning acquired Frye Roofing and began production of fiberglas mat to replace traditional paper mat used in roofing.
+In 1977, Owens-Corning acquired Frye Roofing and began production of fiberglass mat to replace traditional paper mat used in roofing.
 Owens-Corning sales surpassed $1 billion in 1976, and sales were over $2 billion by 1979.

-In 1980, Owens Corning entered into a long-standing agreement to use the Pink Panther as its brand mascot.
+In 1980, Owens Corning entered into a long-standing agreement with United Artists to use the Pink Panther as its brand mascot.
 "He has become an important part of our brand," said Christian Nolte, director of strategic marketing for the manufacturer of building materials and fiberglass.
-"The Pink Panther is as relevant today as he was 25 years ago.
+"The Pink Panther is as relevant today as he was over 25 years ago.
 He brings our trademark color pink to life."